containers/automation_images/README.md

 These are the VM Images actually used by other repositories for automated testing.
 So, assuming you just need to update packages or tweak the list, [start here](README.md#process).
-Though be aware, this repository does not yet perform any testing of the images.
+Though be aware, this repository does not perform much/any testing of the images.
 That's your secondary responsibility, see step 4 below.

 **Notes:**